cmu440-F15/p0/README.md

 ```sh
 $ go test -race -test.run TestBasic1
 ```

+*Our reference solution was tested on the AFS clusters, so we strongly recommend that you test your solution on AFS before submitting.*
 ## Submission

 Submit the `server_impl.go` file on Autolab.
 Do not change the name of the file as this will cause the tests to fail.